etiennekubiak/Master-thesis---Public-Spending-and-Fertility-The-Case-of-Rodzina-500-in-Poland---MoE/README.md

 - **Difference-in-Differences (DiD)**: Compares the changes in fertility rates before and after the policy between treated and control groups.
 - **Event Study**: Examines the dynamic effects of the policy over time.

+## Main Results
+The analysis reveals temporary (short-term) effects on fertility, with an observable increase in birth rates one year after the policy’s introduction, followed by a reversion to pre-policy trends.
+No substantial quantum effect—that is, no sustained long-term increase in fertility—was detected.
+These findings are consistent with existing literature on family allowance policies, which often produce short-lived demographic responses rather than structural changes in fertility behavior

 ## Contact
 For questions or comments, feel free to reach me at: etienne.kubiak@ens-paris-saclay.fr